 Over 180 years later, the stones remain on the kerb, although these days unused.
 On the inward facing side, a rusty plaque reads: ‘This horseblock was erected by desire of the Duke Of Wellington 1830.’

 - The mounting stones are on Waterloo Place, just south of Pall Mall and outside the Athenaeum Club, 107 Pall Mall, St James, SW1Y 5ER.
-Nearest tube: Charing Cross, Piccadilly Circus or Green Park.
+Nearest stations: Charing Cross, Piccadilly Circus or Green Park.

 For a post on the Wellington Arch in Hyde Park Corner, read A monument to victory, grand park entrance and an upset Duke: History behind the Wellington Arch.